Paddy Moloney: The man who put Irish music on the map

 Their instruments have been out of this world

-It was 2011 when the Chieftains, or at least a tin whistle and a flute owned by them, went on their most daring tour date yet - into space.
+It was 2011 when the Chieftains, or at least a tin whistle and a flute owned by them, went on its most daring tour date yet - into space.

 Cady Coleman, an astronaut based on the International Space Station (ISS), took a tin whistle belonging to Moloney and a flute owned by bandmate Matt Molloy up with her during a six-month jaunt in orbit.